ITensor/ITensors.jl/PULL_REQUEST_TEMPLATE.md

+---
+name: ITensors.jl (or subdirectory package) pull request
+about: Create a pull request for ITensors.jl
+title: "[ITensors] [ENHANCEMENT] YOUR SHORT DESCRIPTION OF THE PULL REQUEST HERE"
+labels: ["ITensors", "enhancement"]
+assignees: ''

+---

 # Description

 Please include a summary of the change and which issue is fixed (if applicable).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.